 Have you been crabbing?
 I have done this in Oregon as long as I can remember living here.
 Maine may have lobstahs, but here on the Pacific Northwest Coast, we hunt Dungeness Crab.
 Growing up in Eugene – a university town that sits mid-state off Interstate 5 in western Oregon – we frequent the central Oregon coast between the little towns of Florence and Newport.
 And we’re more than lucky that my mom loves sharing her coast house.
 We spend most of our time in charming and quirky, but oh so cozy Yachats.
 (Don’t call it Yeah-chats.
 It’s YAH-hots.
 It’s a Native American thing.
 Siletz tribe to be exact.
 It translates loosely to “dark water at the foot of the mountain.”
 Speaking my language.)

 Summer break is almost here and maybe Norway is on your list.
-If you haven’t taken the overnight ferry from Copenhagen to Oslo – that is a trip in and of itself.
-But Norway really shines outside the capital.
+If you haven’t taken the overnight ferry from Copenhagen to Oslo – that is an experience in and of itself.
+Spend time in the elegant and accessible city, but don’t limit your Norwegian trip to Oslo.
+Norway really shines outside the capital.
 Ride along as I revisit our train trip from Oslo to fjord country… this is Norway by rail.

 Wending along in the eighth of ten cars, feeling the pull and sway along the tracks.
 Remarkably insulated from the bracing sound of metal wheels upon steel rails.
-Infrequent is the clickety clacking one most associates with this mode of travel.
+Suprisingly infrequent is the clickety-clacking one most associates with this mode of travel.
 I love riding the train.

 AND BEING A TWEEN IS THE PERFECT TIME TO GO

 Connecting with your tween daughter in Paris.
 The city of lights.
 I can confide.
 It was magical.
 Just she and I. Mom and dot.